aeador/ab-testing-ad-campaign-analysis/README.md

 - Jupyter Notebook

 ## 📈 Key Results
+- Control conversion rate: 30%
-- Compared conversion rates between groups
+- Test conversion rate: 70%
-- Calculated lift in performance
-- Determined statistical significance of results
+- Lift: 133%
+- P-value: 0.081 (greater than 0.05, not statistically significant)

 ## 💡 Conclusion
 The analysis provides insights into whether the ad campaign had a measurable impact on user behavior and conversion outcomes.